imaginepolis/geotabuladb/examples/ECMAScript 6/readme.md

 ```

 # Server-Side
 In the server-side we are going to use "active transpiling".
-This means is that our ES6 code will be compiled by Node on run time.
+This means that our ES6 code will be compiled by Node on run time.
 The advantage of work this way is that we don't need to compile each ES6 JS file in order to run the project.
 ```
 ### Create project folder
 mkdir -p [pathToProjectFolder]